balintsera/evista-perform/README.md

     $selectField = $form->getField('test-select');
     $selected = $selectField->getValue();

-    // Get defaultly selected option (that was set selected in markup)
+    // Get the default selected option (that is selected in markup)
     $defaultSelected = $selectField->getDefaultSelectedOption();

     // Then send some response
     $response = new JsonResponse(['dump'=>(var_export($form, true))]);